What Is Forest School?

 "I have just loved everything, absolutely everything here

-Forest School practice puts the learner at the heart of thier learning experience.
+Forest School practice puts the learner at the heart of their learning experience.
 The children will have the opportunity to learn tool use, fire lighting and den building, among other skills.

 Why bring Forest School to Gretton?

-Jessica Heslop (Jessica Rain) is a Level 3 qualified Forest School leader and set up the forest school and Outdoor Learning meadow in September 2017, alongside her is Sonia Cox (Sonia Sunshine) who has completed her Level 2 Forest School assistant qualification.
+Jessica Heslop (Jessica Rain - left of photo) is a Level 3 qualified Forest School leader and set up the forest school and Outdoor Learning meadow in September 2017, alongside her is Sonia Cox (Sonia Sunshine - right of photo) who has completed her Level 2 Forest School assistant qualification.

 They both are very passionate about reconnecting children with nature and facilitating child led learning.